 Why colleges go test-optional

-Institutions eliminating or de-emphasizing standardized tests often cite a lack of confidence in the SAT’s and ACT’s ability to predict college success and/or a desire to improve campus diversity (although a widely publicized College Transitions study shows that test-optional polices may not increase the enrollment of underrepresented students).
+Institutions eliminating or de-emphasizing standardized tests often cite a lack of confidence in the SAT’s and ACT’s ability to predict college success as well as a desire to improve campus diversity.
+The preponderance of research regarding the predictive power of the SAT supports the test-optional pathway, as high school performance is a better indicator of collegiate success.
+Yet on the diversity front, research, including a widely publicized College Transitions study shows that test-optional polices may not actually increase the enrollment of underrepresented students and, in some cases, may even have the exact opposite effect.

-Pure-intentioned or not, test-optional schools gain the benefit of not having to claim the SATs of their presumably lower-scoring students.
-Applicants who do not to submit scores typically have scores 100-150 points lower than those who elected to include scores in their application.
-Therefore, test-optional schools can boast artificially higher average SATs for admitted students which makes them appear more selective.
+Test-optional admissions allow institutions to avoid owning the SATs/ACTs of their presumably lower-scoring students.
+On average, applicants who elect not to divulge their results, scored 100-150 points lower than those who do include SATs in their application.
+Thus, test-optional schools are able to boast artificially higher average SATs for admitted students which, in turn, makes them appear more selective and helps them in the rankings race.

 Will test-optional benefit you?

-It’s not enough to simply compare your standardized test scores against those of the average incoming student.
-You should also take a serious look at other components of your application.
-Determine whether your grades, essays, and/or extracurricular record can truly distinguish you as an applicant and compel your prospective colleges to vote “yes.”
+Colleges, especially those of the highly-selective variety, are looking for compelling reasons to accept you as an applicant.
+Generally, colleges like having more information, not less.
+With this in mind, if you are planning not to submit SAT or ACT scores to a prospective college, ask yourself—what other components of my application stand out?
+Determine whether your grades, essays, and/or extracurricular record can truly distinguish you as an applicant and will inspire your prospective colleges to vote “yes.”
 These application materials will be even more heavily scrutinized now that your admissions officers are without an essential piece of information, which although biased, can still provide for meaningful comparisons between you and the rest of the applicant pool.

 Impact on merit aid